SilverLuhtoja/budgy/README.md

 2. ~~Line-Chart, same as pie-chart, but it will show expected expenditure in lines and total values, second line shows how much was actually spent.~~

-3. Bar-chart showing difference of last and this month.
+3. ~~Bar-chart showing difference of last and this month.~~

     TODO:
-    1. ~~ Save selected file value to store, it needs to be available in proccessed view ~~
+    1. ~~Save selected file value to store, it needs to be available in proccessed view~~
-    2. ~~ Make algorythm to cycle months, they also should be in order (possibly put requirement to have year in csv file name), ~~
+    2. ~~Make algorythm to cycle months, they also should be in order (possibly put requirement to have year in csv file name)~~
-    3. Get both selected file (month) and last month spendings ( if jaanuar then there needs to be detsember)
+    3. ~~Get both selected file (month) and last month spendings ( if jaanuar then there needs to be detsember)~~
-    4. In graph show current month and last month name.
+    4. ~~In graph show current month and last month name~~

 4. Quarter, half and year charts with average spending data accordingly.
+    1. make button - for year overview button
+    2. make page -
+        1. this should include buttons - quarter, half and full year
+        2. quarted button - I , II , III , IV , shows also last quarter (according months)
+        3. half - I , II , shows also current half year
+        4. year - what year
+    3. Maybe make is possible to select example this januar and last januar or what ever other month/months (like multiple for compare)

 FUNCTIONALITY:
 1. ~~ add expected values and percents for categories ( Example: transport : 20% - 200eur) ~~
 2. Think how to make it more intuitive to use
 3. ~~ Try to cooperate more Rust into project ~~
-4. make an error flash messaging
+4. ~~make an error flash messaging~~
+    1. make it more pretty
+5. Maybe make it possible to manipulate saved files: edit, delete

 VISUALS:
 Update all view for make it more modern and professional
-1. options view
+1. options view - improvments needed
-2. processed file view
+2. processed file view  - improvments needed
 3. regular view
 4. possibility to hide sidepanel